Skip to content

 Troubleshooting

-This section provides guidance on resolving errors encountered during consumption of Snowflake Depot with Key-Pair Authentication.
+This section provides guidance on resolving errors encountered when using a Snowflake Depot, especially with RSA key-pair Instance Secrets.

 Issue Cause